layline-io/layline-doc/docs/02-concept/06-advanced/02-secret-management.md

   as [keytool](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).
 * **`Key store password`** (1): Password of the Keystore file

-:::caution Attention: Reactive Cluster --> Trusted Certificates need to be transferred manually If you have imported a Trusted Certificate onto the Configuration Server like explained above, it does not automatically transfer to a Reactive Cluster.
+:::warning Attention: Reactive Cluster --> Trusted Certificates need to be transferred manually If you have imported a Trusted Certificate onto the Configuration Server like explained above, it does not automatically transfer to a Reactive Cluster.
 If necessary for your setup, you will have to manually import the Trusted Certificate to the respective Reactive Cluster also.
 :::